Vector and Tensor Spin Polarization for Vector Bosons at Local Equilibrium: Contribution from time-like hypersurface

 We evaluate the integrals over space (\eg,~\eqs{example:D1}{example:D3}) again, by extending the integration domain from $ \Xi $ to $ \S_{\FO} $\,.
 Using the Gauss's theorem, we decompose the integrals over $ \S_{\FO} $ as

 where the former integration is $ \htt_{\m} \int_{\Xi_{B}} d^3\bx $\,.
-We assume that the integration over $ \O $ is approximate to the integration over a square $ 4D $ region, whose space extent is infinitely large and whose boundaries in time direction are composed of $ \Xi $ and $ \Xi_A $\,.
-Therefore the integral over $\Omega$ is approximate to
+We assume that the integration over $ \O $ approximates to the integration over a square $ 4D $ region, whose space extent is infinitely large and whose boundaries in time direction are composed of $ \Xi $ and $ \Xi_A $\,.
+Therefore, the integral over $\Omega$ approximates to

 We calculate terms similar to~\eqs{example:D1}{example:D3}